If you just want to get straight to voting in 2018’s Ockham Awards, just go here

 2. Success of outreach, both in terms of absolute numbers (how many people did they reach?) and how ‘intrepid’ that outreach was (are they preaching to the choir or getting new people interested in skepticism?)

-3. Relevance to the UK ‘scene’ and, therefore, the bulk of their readership.
+3. Relevance to the UK ‘scene’.
 This doesn’t mean that the candidate has to necessarily be UK-based – last year’s winners included overseas and international short-listers – just that they should cover content that is relevant and known in the UK.

 Nominees and winners from previous years: